Youhe-Jiang/youhe-jiang.github.io/_pages/about.md

 permalink: /
 title: "About"

-I received my B.Eng. degree in telecommunication engineering from Xidian University.
-I was a research intern at Baidu, Kwai, Tsinghua University, Peking Univeristy and Hong Kong University of Science and Technology.

 # title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
 excerpt: "Home page"
 author_profile: true